entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu *et al.* (2009, Character 52), and references therein; Zhu et al. (2013), Character 231; Choo et al. (2017), Character 151; King et al. (2017), Character 64; Castiello (2018), Character 66; Zhu Y. et al. (2022), Character 497.
 Giles et al. (2015), Character 169

-498. Channel for dorsal aorta and/or lateral dorsal aortae: (0) passes through basicranium: 1 external to basicranium.
+498. Channel for dorsal aorta and/or lateral dorsal aortae: (0) passes through basicranium: (1) external to basicranium.

-> Coates et al. (2018), Character 201; Choo et al. (2017), Character 77; King et al. (2017), Character 40; Castiello (2018), Character 40; Zhu Y. et al. (2022), Character 498.
+> Schaeffer (1981); Coates & Sequeira (1998); Brazeau (2009), Character 78; Pradel et al. (2011); Brazeau & Friedman (2014); Coates et al. (2017); Coates et al. (2018), Character 201; Choo et al. (2017), Character 77; King et al. (2017), Character 40; Castiello (2018), Character 40; Zhu Y. et al. (2022), Character 498.

 > *Ellopetalichthys* is coded as "0" (Castiello et al., 2020).

+> Brazeau (2009): "From Coates and Sequeira (1998).
+While this character (enclosed dorsal aorta) is originally proposed as a synapomorphy of chondrichthyans, it is present in some placoderms.
+Certain early actinopterygians have an enclosed dorsal aorta and at least partially closed basicranial course for the lateral dorsal aortae (ref.
+18, cf. fig 15).
+This may therefore be a gnathostome symplesiomorphy or simply highly variable."

+> The character formulation in the attached nexus file ("Dorsal aorta canal in basicranium: (0) absent, (1) present") is slightly different from that in the text file of Coates et al. (2018).
+Polarity was reversed in two usages.
+This resulted in the coding confusion in the following datasets. ***(to check the codings in our dataset)***

 499. Dorsal aorta divides into lateral dorsal aortae: (0) posterior to occipital level; (1) anterior to level of the occiput.